softwaresaved/esrc-software-study/Src/ESRC.md

 ### Active award titles

-A word cloud made from the award titles (some of the longer words are not included).
+A word cloud made from the award titles using the top 250 words thogh some of the longer words have been excluded.

 ![](ESRC_files/figure-gfm/ActiveWordCloud-1.png)<!-- -->